 - Be part of sporting activities and other related activities.

-– Calm your mind through meditation, such as yoga as it can be of great help in the control of the mind particularly in social forums
+- Calm your mind through meditation, such as yoga.
+It can be of great help in the control of the mind particularly in social forums.

 There are no specific techniques to deal with such disorders.
 The treatment of social anxiety in kids varies from that in adults, since it may be more severe.
 However, both treatments work on a similar concept.
 The mind has more power to help in overcoming this disorder.
 In a case you or any of your family members has this disorder, seek a psychologist help for a fast and full recovery.